loveOSS/resiliency/README.md

 ### Clients

-Since v2, Resiliency library supports both Guzzle (v6 & v7) and HttpClient Component from Symfony.
+Since v2, Resiliency library supports both Guzzle (v6 & v7) and HttpClient Component from Symfony (v4 & v5).

 > For the Guzzle implementation, look at the Client options
 > in the [HttpGuzzle documentation](http://docs.guzzlephp.org/en/stable/index.html).